Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 ## Testing

-The site should now be live and runnig  perfectly.
+The site should now be live and running perfectly.
 Test it by creating an order, checking the Events and Webhooks tabs in Stripe, and then by navigating to the admin of the site.

 ## Emails